kiikode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 10. Print all possible combinations of single-digit numbers
 11. Print all possible different combinations of two digits
 12. Print all possible different combinations of three digits
+13. Print all possible combinations of two two-digit numbers